jrochkind/bento_search/README.md

 handles all edge cases (OpenURL can be weird).
 As edge cases are discovered, they can be solved.

+See `./app/item_decorators/bento_search/openurl_add_other_link.rb` for an example of using item decorators to add a link to your openurl resover to an item when displayed.

 ## Planned Features

 I am trying to keep BentoSearch as simple as it can be to conveniently meet